| | TTS data pipline

 return dataset

-labels =[1 ,2 ,3 ,4 ,5 ,6 ,7 ,8 ,9 ,10 ]
+filenames=['a','a','a','a','a','a','a','a','a','a']labels =[1 ,2 ,3 ,4 ,5 ,6 ,7 ,8 ,9 ,10 ]

 batch_size=4

-iterator = dataset.make_initializable_iterator()
+dataset=get_dataset(filenames, labels,batch_size)iterator = dataset.make_initializable_iterator()

 next_element = iterator.get_next()